-Ketamine Treatment in the Hudson Valley – NY
+Ketamine Therapy Treatment in the Hudson Valley – NY

-A powerful treatment for mood disorders, chronic pain, and PTSD—IV ketamine infusions have been clinically proven to help manage symptoms and improve daily functioning.
+A powerful treatment for mood disorders (anxiety, treatment resistant depression), chronic pain, and PTSD.
+IV ketamine infusions have been clinically proven to help manage symptoms and improve daily functioning.

 American Society of Ketamine Physicians, Psychotherapists, and Practitioners